kragorg/dng/sessions/2025-04-13 — Dungeons and Gardens.md

 Stonebeard raises an eyebrow.
 “Insurance?”

 “Aye.
-You’ve never found a wizard willing to take a few gold a month against the value of your hull?
+Have you never found a wizard willing to take a few gold a month against the value of your hull?
 Got a good rate from an Empire fellow.
 If she sinks, he buys me a new one.
 Family’s done it a long time.”
 He shrugs.
 “Still… devastating.
 But we’re not bankrupt.”

 Stonebeard grunts, filing the information away.
 “Boats are expensive.
 Taken many voyages myself.”
 He shifts his weight.
-“Given the circumstances, saving your lives, there’s no charge for passage to Palebank.”
+“Given the circumstances, saving your lives, there’s no charge for passage to Palebank Village.”

 Gerhard turns, surprise, perhaps offense, flickering in his eyes.
 “No charge?
 Captain, with respect, that’s naval etiquette.
 Rescued souls aren’t passengers for fare.”